chrispyl/Publication_code/test-bench/README.md

 5. To keep only the data needed for next iterations

+    From another perspective, we want to test how the methods compare to each other depending on execution speed.
+We don't care how or where the results are stored.
+Someone with better hardware will not have this issue, some other won't same all the results in one data structure but instead will serialize them every x iterations.

-    For the ```serial``` and the ```across the system methods```, this means to keep only the values of the previous iterations.
+    So, for the ```serial``` and the ```across the system methods```, this means to keep only the values of the previous iterations.

     For the ```across the method``` and the ```mixed one```, this is dangerous as other threads might seek values produced long ago from a thread.
-In our case where the equations have specific form, and the load is equally balanced among the threads, this is shouldn't be possible and if we keep the last 10-100 results for each equation we should be ok.
+In our case where the equations have specific form, and the load is equally balanced among the threads, this shouldn't be possible and if we keep the last 10-100 results for each equation we should be ok.

 6. Measures not related to the methods